kafkalainen/doom_nukem/README.md

 # Doom-Nukem
 Final Project in the graphics branch of Hive Helsinki code school.
-Creating a very low level raycaster and a game with it.
+Idea of the projects is to extend wolf3d project, and make it a full blown game, with animations, collisions, sprites, sounds, music and a map editor.

 ## Usage
 - In Windows environment, you have to install MingW gcc compiler for Windows.